spacedriveapp/spacedrive/CONTRIBUTING.md

 - `pnpm tauri dev`

+  If necessary, the webview devtools can be opened automatically by passing the following environment variable before starting the desktop app:

+	- \[Bash]: `export SD_DEVTOOLS=1`

+	- \[Powershell]: `$env:SD_DEVTOOLS=1`

-  If necessary, react-devtools can be launched using `pnpm dlx react-devtools`.
+	Also, the react-devtools can be launched using `pnpm dlx react-devtools`.
-  However, it must be executed before starting the desktop app for it to connect.
+  However, it must be executed before starting the desktop app for it qto connect.

 To run the web app: